ARTE - Art Education

-General education advanced issues and perspectives course.
+General education humanities and fine arts advanced issues and perspectives course.
 Includes theories of creativity; strategies for problem finding and problem solving; identifying various external and internal blocks to creativity; testing for creativity; the relationships of creativity, cognition, and visual thinking; creative challenges; and stimuli.
 Emphasizes methods to elicit creative behavior.
 Repeatable once for credit.

 ARTE 310.
 ISAM: Elementary Art Education and Literacy (3).